-A face-to-face interview is scheduled with a potential waiver participant by a qualified individual as specified in B-6-c.
-A face-to-face interview with the participant is usually conducted at the permanent residence of the potential waiver participant.
-Sufficient information is obtained during this interview to complete the LOC evaluation utilizing the HCBS Web Tool as described in the administrative section of the application.
+An interview is scheduled with a potential waiver participant by a qualified individual as specified in B-6-c.
+Initial evaluations are conducted face-to-face, usually at the participant's residence, and reevaluations are usually conducted face-to-face but may be performed by phone by Division of Senior and Disability Services (DSDS) staff.
+Sufficient information is obtained during this interview to complete the Level of Care (LOC) evaluation utilizing the HCBS Web Tool as described in the administrative section of the application.